-In female anatomy, the hood of the clitoris — or the clitoral hood — is the fold of skin that surrounds the head of the clitoris.
-It protects the sensitive clitoris from friction or rubbing.
+The clitoral hood is the fold of skin that surrounds the head of the clitoris.
+The hood protects it from friction or rubbing.

 The clitoral hood varies widely in appearance from person to person, and larger or smaller hoods are perfectly normal.
 There is no “right way” for them to look.